sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 Stores metadata about an LSIF index uploaded by a user.

 **commit**: A 40-char revhash.
 Note that this commit may not be resolvable in the future.

+**content_type**: The content type of the upload record.
+For now, the default value is `application/x-ndjson+lsif` to backfill existing records.
+This will change as we remove LSIF support.

 **expired**: Whether or not this upload data is no longer protected by any data retention policy.